-The Massachusetts Department of Environmental Protection has reduced the monitoring requirements for Nitrate, Gross Alpha Particle Activity, Radio Active Contaminants, and Chloromethane because our sources are not at risk of contamination.
+The MADEP has reduced the monitoring requirements for nitrate, gross alpha particle activity, radioactive contaminants, and chloromethane because our sources are not at risk of contamination.
 The last samples collected for some or all of these contaminants were taken in 2009, 2015, and 2020 and were found to meet all applicable EPA and DEP standards.